rit-spex/rover_firmware/README.md

 # rover_firmware
-repo for the URC rover firmware Vivado project
+repo for the URC rover firmware Vivado project (don't trust the Git appraisal, all written HDL is SystemVerilog

 Vivado version: 2020.2